-At this point, the partners experienced a major breech of business ethics.
+At this point, the partners experienced a major breach of business ethics.
 They had a buyer and the transaction was moving along nicely.
-In fact, things were going so well that Franks and his partner agreed to provided Real Good Technologies’ intellectual property prior to receiving payment for the company.
+In fact, things were going so well that Franks and his partner agreed to provide Real Good Technologies’ intellectual property prior to receiving payment for the company.
 Closing day came and went.
 Franks and his partner were never paid.

 The buyer offered a range of excuses and promises, all of which led to nothing.
 After filing three Federal lawsuits against the buyer, Franks and his partner have only received about $10,000 of the $1 million-plus they were promised.